BlockchainCommons/bc-envelope-cli-rust/docs/1-OVERVIEW-.md

 ### Tree Output

-The Envelope Tree Notation shows the structure of the envelope as a tree:
+The Envelope Tree Notation shows the structure of the envelope as a tree, including each element's digest:

 ```
-envelope format --type tree $ALICE_KNOWS_BOB
+nvelope format --type tree $ALICE_KNOWS_BOB
 ```

 ```